Oshanath/SudokuSolverCPP/README.md

 # SudokuSolverCPP
-A simple sudoku solver written in C++ using OOP
+A simple sudoku solver written in C++ using OOP,

 Read the header file for info.